End violence against children

 There is significant evidence that violence, exploitation and abuse can affect the child’s physical and mental health in the short and longer term, impairing their ability to learn and socialize, and impacting their transition to adulthood with adverse consequences later in life.

 Understanding the underlying causes and addressing this interconnectedness is key to ending violence against children.
 Child protection systems seek to address the full spectrum of risk factors in the lives of all children and their families.
-Along with partners, including governments, non-governmental organizations, civil society actors and the private sector, UNICEF promotes the strengthening of all components of child protection systems - human resources, finances, laws, standards, governance, monitoring and services.

 UNICEF and its partners support the mapping and assessment of child protection systems.
-This work helps build consensus among government and civil society on the goals and components of such systems, their strengths, weaknesses and priorities upon which to act.
-This then translates into improved laws, policies, regulations, standards and services protecting all children.
-It also leads to the strengthening of these systems with the financial and human resources necessary to deliver results for children.
+This work helps build consensus among government and civil society on the goals and components of such systems, their strengths and weaknesses, and the priorities upon which to act.

 This focus on the prevention and response to violence, exploitation and abuse cuts across the life cycle of the child.